 Sneaky bonus for those who made to the end of the post, here’s a simple writing tip to create great content.

 Often use the word “you”.
 I always love to see the people who are writing to me, much as I like to know who I’m talking to on the phone.

 Most of all, don’t sound like a corporate.

 Talk to your readers as if they are sitting in your couch

-I know creating epic content takes more time, and it’s harder – but it’s worth it.
+I know writing 10x content takes more time, and it’s harder – but it’s worth it.
 Above all, you want to create something you’re proud of and I’ll end up writing this post with Martin Luther King’s quote.